zalando-incubator/remora/README.md

 # Remora
-A simple API, Built using akka and scala, in front of kafka to give offset information.
+A simple API application, Built using akka and scala, in front of kafka to give offset information to act as a Kafka lag checker

 ## Background